After bile duct cancer treatment

 What follow-up do I need?

 No matter what type of cancer treatment you get, you will still need regular check-ups once it is over.
 This is called follow-up.
+Your level of follow-up will be decided by the type of treatment pathway you are on.
+All follow-up will involve regular reviews with your consultant.

 If you are between check-ups and have a symptom or problem that is worrying you, call your specialist nurse for advice or to arrange an earlier outpatient appointment if necessary.